giridhar7632/Three.js/13-creating-text.md

 texture.needsUpdate = true
 ```

-To create a texture from a canvas element, all we need to do is create a new instance of `THREE.Texture` and pass in the `canvas` element we created.
+To create a texture from a canvas element, we need to create a new instance of `THREE.Texture` and pass in the `canvas` element we created.
 The code above creates a texture using the canvas (in this case, our text).
 The `needsUpdate` parameter of the texture is set to `true`.
 This informs Three.js that our canvas texture has changed and needs to be updated the next time the scene is rendered.

 Now create a plane geometry and add this as a texture to the material.